 Rely on continuous price discovery: This attribute was discussed previously.
 However, it has an information component as well.
 Markets are a power processor of information as well as a user of information.
 If forward prices are formed on a continuous basis then price expectations will be available to the market at low cost, encouraging forwards liquidity.
+[Seabron – here is where I don’t think that we need to push for “policy” reforms – Enron OnLine has continuous price discovery over 1 day through 36 months for electricity at key market hubs.
+Your point seems to indicate a need for some action of someone?]

 Objective #5: Minimize scope for unwarranted system operator intervention and provide incentives for RTOs to maximize efficient intermediate market development

-A serious issue in the operation of current market has been the scope for unwarranted intervention in markets by system operators acting under political objectives unrelated to market efficiency.
-The scope for such intervention is raised when the system operator has the need to intervene in the name of reliability, especially where the scheduling process creates generation unit commitment profiles that are technically infeasible or do not meet transmission constraints.
+A serious issue in the operation of current market has been the scope for unwarranted intervention in markets by system operators acting under political objectives unrelated to market efficiency. [or just because they are lazy or dumb – talking with Andy Ott today highlighted that an operator can have a major impact on price just by their minute to minute actions or inactions; there is huge discrestion in managing the network and these heuristics must be identified and followed religiously – at PJM they “coach” operators on following standard procedures] The scope for such intervention is raised when the system operator has the need to intervene in the name of reliability, especially where the scheduling process creates generation unit commitment profiles that are technically infeasible or do not meet transmission constraints.
 The California OOM process provides a set of clear examples.

-As well as avoiding distortionary interventions, the RTO system operators should have positive incentives to maximize market efficiencies.
+As well as avoiding distortionary interventions, the system operators should have positive incentives to follow rules [what is your definition of efficency in this situation].
 The key incentives here will be on the creation and allocation of transmission rights.
 The focus of past ISO efforts has been on short-run productive efficiency (e.g. least-cost dispatch), but this is insufficient.
 The new focus of RTO design should be on encouraging intermediate forward market efficiency, which is just as important.
+[I DO NOT AGREE].
+I see the value of working toward tradable transportation rights, but now I am asking for something else.
+These guys have been minimizing cost for years, why not just let them keep doing it and let the economics of the transportation rights be determined by the market?]

 Market attributes that support this objective include:

 Market mechanisms should create technically feasible schedules that minimize the need for system operator intervention to protect reliability: Day ahead or closing schedules should reflect expected technical constraints on units (e.g. ramp rates) and transmission constraints.
 This reduces the need for OOM-like operator calls on units, which can also be used to influence prices for political objectives unrelated to market operations.
+[Why do we need day ahead schedules – I thought we didn’t want balanced obligations]

-Provide RTOs with the incentive to issue an efficient number of transmission rights: One limitation of current ISO designs is that there is no incentive to issue an efficient number of transmission rights (be they financial or physical).
+Provide RTOs with the incentive to issue an efficient number of transmission rights: One limitation of current ISO designs is that there is no incentive to issue an efficient [there is that word again – put out a number (maybe 0) and let the market do the economically rational thing with the transportation) number of transmission rights (be they financial or physical).
 Transmission operators (as opposed to owners) are generally non-profit, and face no cost in transmission curtailments.
 An ideal RTO design would provide incentives to maximize the number of transmission rights available, and would force transcos to curtail those rights.